119 WEST BERRY RD.

 119 West Berry Road, West Columbia, SC 29172

-Welcome to the South Congaree Municipal Court.
+Welcome to the South Congaree COURT PAGE.
 The court is part of the integrated judicial system for South Carolina and serves as the judicial branch in the government of the Town of South Congaree.
 We are committed to administering justice in a fair, efficient and professional manner and to ensure that the rights of all persons are observed.
 With a focus on protecting those rights, privileges and liberties guaranteed by the Constitution of the United States of America and of the State of South Carolina, South Congaree Municipal Court will consistently and impartially interpret, apply and abide by applicable laws.
 We seek to continually enhance our court operations to promote confidence in our court.

 Municipal Court Information: